Last updated: July 4th, 2022

 This Data Processing Agreement is based on this standard processor agreement, that has been adopted by the Danish SA pursuant to art.
 28(8) GDPR and aims at helping organizations to meet the requirements of art.
 28 (3) and (4), given the fact that the contract between controller and processor cannot just restate the provisions of the GDPR but should further specify them, e.g. with regard to the assistance provided by the processor to the controller.

-The possibility of using SCCs adopted by a SA does not prevent the parties from adding other clauses or additional safeguards, provided that they do not contradict, directly or indirectly, the adopted clauses or prejudice the fundamental rights or freedoms of the data subjects.
+The possibility of using SCCs adopted by an SA does not prevent the parties from adding other clauses or additional safeguards, provided that they do not contradict, directly or indirectly, the adopted clauses or prejudice the fundamental rights or freedoms of the data subjects.

 For the purposes of Article 28(3) of Regulation 2016/679 (the GDPR)